 At-home tests for women’s fertility

 If you’re curious about your own hormone levels, there are accurate and easy at-home tests you can use to test your blood.
 Find out if your hormones are balanced and able to support normal ovarian function needed for pregnancy.

-Everlywell’s at-home testing kit tests for five key hormones: estradiol, luteinizing hormone, follicle-stimulating hormone, thyroid-stimulating hormone, and total testosterone.
+Our at-home women's fertility testing kit tests for five key hormones: estradiol, luteinizing hormone, follicle-stimulating hormone, thyroid-stimulating hormone, and total testosterone.
 It’s a simple blood test that’s physician-reviewed and provides results within days.

 Why an at-home test is a good option

 Why take an at-home test when you could go to the doctor, right?
 The truth is, your doctor is likely sending your blood samples to an external lab to be tested and then going over the numerical results with you.
 With at-home testing, you can take your own sample (a simple finger-prick), ship your sample to a testing center, and receive results that are digital, easy to read, and personalized to you.
 At-home testing takes out the middleman, a likely co-pay, and the need to miss work to make it to the doctor’s office (that being said, we highly recommend sharing your test results on your next doctor’s visit).
 Once your doctor reviews your results, the two of you can better devise a treatment plan.